 Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by the TRA (Teaching Regulation Agency).
 Pending such consideration, the Secretary of State may issue an interim prohibition order if he considers that it is in the public interest to do so.

-The prohibition from teaching check is completed by going to Teacher Services.
+The prohibition from teaching check is carried out using the Teacher Services system.

 Qualified Teacher Status is not a requirement for teachers in the independent sector, but schools must now check that anyone employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State.